PATRIC3/p3_docs/docroot/user_guides/services/phylogenetic_tree_building_service.md

 ![Phylogenetic Tree Menu](../images/services_menu.png)

 ## Methods
-The tree-building service provides tree construction using 2 methods:
+The tree-building service provides tree construction using one of two methods:

 * **Codon Tree** - The codon tree method utilizes PATRIC PGFams (link to info on this) as homology groups and analyzes aligned proteins and coding DNA from single-copy genes using the program RAxML.
 Up to 100 genomes can be analyzed.
 This method is typically runs and completes faster than the All Shared Proteins method.